 - improves searchability by browsing for tags instead of mining through data

 - removes personal bias

 All in all, Atomic UX Research allows considering the UX research processes as more coherent than before.
 With this concept, your research and search for insights are no longer limited to your current project.
 And when you think about your research’s long-term effect: The more research you carry out, the more facts you combine, the more holistic your UX knowledge will become.

-You can learn more about how Atomic UX Research and how to apply this framework in consider.ly with our short video guide.
+Learn more about how Atomic UX Research works and how to apply this framework in consider.ly: